An unexpected seafood boil in the South End

 Chef Tony Maws had us at Craigie Street Bistrot, and then cemented our love with his bigger Central Square space.
 It’s not just about his magazine-cover model of a burger, which should never overshadow the nightly wonders coming out of the kitchen, be it chicken stuffed with dates and sausage or an entire roasted pig’s head for two.
 The Kirkland Tap & Trotter, Maws’ second restaurant off Inman Square, helps feed the soul in between Craigie visits (see below), but it should never supplant its fountainhead.

-Chef Matt Jennings fastidiously sources his ingredients, then plays with classic New England dishes in unexpected ways: deviled eggs with crispy hen skin, clam chowder with squid, crispy bBrussels sprouts with pork fat croutons, quail a la plancha.
+Chef Matt Jennings fastidiously sources his ingredients, then plays with classic New England dishes in unexpected ways: deviled eggs with crispy hen skin, clam chowder with squid, crispy Brussels sprouts with garlic croutons, pan-roasted chicken livers.
 The crudos, cheeses, and charcuteries could make a whole meal on another night; either way, you must start with the dry martini service with “All the fixins'.”
 The “Lo-Fi Sunday” menu is epic in a quieter way: the famed Townsman burger served with either a bourbon or a beer, and a singular take on the TV dinner: chicken-fried hanger steak with gravy, mashed potatoes, maple carrots, and fried pickles.

 We’ll follow Tiffani Faison anywhere, but thankfully she simply skipped down the street for her follow-up to Sweet Cheeks.
 That said, it’s a 180-degree turn from her down-home Q sanctum: Tiger Mama is neon lights, punchy Tiki cocktails, and umami heaven.
 The menu explores all manner of spicy, crunchy Southeast Asian cuisine, from crispy chili potatoes to Singapore street noodles to lamb roti.
 Come with a crowd to hit up the banquet-style dishes, which include salt and pepper monkfish tail and chili crab (with, dear god, beurre blanc).
 The only thing you shouldn’t eat?
 The herbs growing on the vertical indoor garden.